fbpx

 How to fertilize hostas

 Slow-release granular fertilizers are the easiest way to feed your hosta plants.
-These packaged products tend to have a balanced ratio of nutrients that release into the soil over a period of 8-12 weeks.
+These packaged products tend to have a balanced ratio of nutrients that are released into the soil over a period of 8-12 weeks.
 Some are pelleted or powdered, but most are granular.

 Here are the basic instructions for some popular fertilizers for hostas: